 My online rank is just above #1600 despite me finishing fewer than 10 Ranked matches.
 On other attempts my game has either crashed and force-quit before loading the lobby or frozen mid-race because the host quit and took the server with them.
 Even stable matches are usually populated with more AI than humans, which blocks the true potential of team co-operation.

 Trying to play TSR online is frustrating and I really hope that some kind of fix for how the game handles player disconnections can be pushed through soon.
-Also, whichever person thought the player joining/leaving notification should go across the middle of the car deserves a special place in game development purgatory.
+(Also, whoever decided that the player joining/leaving notification should go across the middle of your kart deserves a special place in game development purgatory).

 TSR is competent and highly polished, and contains everything you would expect to see in a Sonic the Hedgehog kart racer.
 The game doesn’t have any massive mechanical flaws; its only major problem is the broken online networking experience.
 Its lack of a season pass, microtransactions, and complicated mulitple editions is also appealing – I really appreciate that Sumo Digital didn’t try to force monetisation into the game or to parcel bits of it off to the highest bidder.

 If Sonic and All-Stars Racing Transformed didn’t exist, I would probably be giving high praise to TSR right now.
 But it’s impossible for me to play this game without comparing how it feels and plays against its excellent and innovative predecessor.
-TSR is not supposed to be a sequel to the All-Stars games, but it has the same graphical style, most of the same characters, and the same game engine.
+TSR is not supposed to follow on from the All-Stars games, but it has the same graphical style, most of the same characters, and the same game engine.
 Because of all these shared ingredients, TSR can’t avoid giving the impression of being a sequel.
-Its not surprising that people are likely to see TSR as a sequel, and that impression will probably be the game’s downfall.
+People will understandably see and judge TSR as a sequel, and that impression will probably be the game’s downfall.

 If TSR was a typical £60 AAA game, I wouldn’t recommend it.
-But as a £35 game, it’s mechanically solid and fun enough to recommend for kart racer fans.
-(However, if you’ve only got the budget for one kart racer this summer, I think the upcoming Crash Team Racing remake looks like the better bet at the moment).
-TSR is a good game, it’s just unfortunately less memorable and less engrossing than what Sumo Digital have already shown the world they can create.
+But as a £35 game, it’s mechanically solid and fun enough to recommend to kart racing fans.
+TSR is a good game, and a fair game that deserves praise for not forcing monetisation into every corner.
+Unfortunately, TSR is less memorable and less engrossing than what Sumo Digital have already shown the world they can create.